About the 1863 Dear Jane Quilt

 Poems for Jane

-To celebrate stitching together rows E, F, G, H, I, J, K, L I wrote free-verse poems.
-When I got to Row M, I was too excited to bother.And Then I Ran Out of Fabric!
+I wrote a free-verse poem after I completed each of these rows: E, F, G, H, I, J, K, L. When I finished Row M, I was too excited to bother!And Then I Ran Out of Fabric

-In 2012, I was ready to begin making triangles, but was running out of my ivory background fabric.
-I had bought 5 yards just like the book recommended.
-It turns out you need more yardage: 8 for hand piecing, 15 for machine piecing, 20 for foundation piecing.
-Disheartened, I took a break from Jane . . . for 13 years.
-In the mean time, I joined a collaborative cross-stitch project; completed a three-year art course with Jane Dunnewold and exhibited my artworks in a few shows before I came down with Long Covid.
-Now, in November 2025, I'm feeling strong enough to consider finishing this quilt . . . probably with shortcuts, so I can finally sleep under it!
+In 2012, I was ready to begin making triangles, but was running out of the ivory background fabric.
+I bought 5 yards just like the book recommended.
+It turns out one needs 8 yards for hand piecing, 15 for machine piecing, 20 for foundation piecing.
+Disheartened, I took a break from Jane.
+Meanwhile, I joined a collaborative cross-stitch project; completed a three-year art course with Jane Dunnewold and exhibited my artworks in a few shows before I came down with Long Covid.
+Now, in November 2025, I'm feeling strong enough to consider finishing this quilt . . . probably with shortcuts, so I can finally sleep beneath it.

 Galleries